nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Test case: `add-l s/Science g/P2 d/Wed t/1200 c/10.50`<br>
         Expected: A new lesson `Science-P2-Wed-1200` will be added into the lesson list.
-Lesson list will be updated while there is no change ot the student list.
+Lesson list will be updated while there is no change to the student list.
 An update message will also be shown in the message box to inform the user that a new lesson is successfully added.

-    * Incorrect addition of a lesson due to duplication: `add-l s/Science g/P2 d/Wed t/1200 c/10.50`<br>
+    * Incorrect addition of a lesson due to duplication:<br>`add-l s/Science g/P2 d/Wed t/1200 c/10.50`<br>
         Expected: Addition of the particular lesson will not be applied to TuitiONE.
 An alert message will be shown in the message box to inform the user that the lesson already exists in TuitiONE.